ryannhally/CS390GitTutorialResubmission/README.md

 ```
 git init
 ```
-Yay!
-You've created a local respository!
+That's it -- you've created a local respository!

+## Creating a remote repository ADDDDDD!!!!!!

 ## Adding files to your repository
 ### Create a file
-Before you create a file, make sure you have moved into the folder you want the file stored in.
-Then create the file with this touch command:

 ```
 touch FILENAME.text